You can use agent groups to enable logical grouping of your endpoint computers based on conditions. Agent groups can be based on

-For example, if an agent can belong to both the "Endpoint host name group" and the "Agent attribute" based group, since the Endpoint host name group has highest priority among all three types of groups, the agent belongs to Endpoint host name group.
+For example, an agent belongs to both the "Endpoint host name group" and the "Agent attribute" based group.
+Since the Endpoint host name group has highest priority among all three types of groups, the agent belongs to Endpoint host name group.

 Information about agent groups is divided into several columns on this page.
 You can click any column header to sort entries alphanumerically in that column.
 Click the column header again to sort in reverse order.

-Use these buttons to perform the following actions:
+Use these options to perform the following actions: